Skip to Main Content

 Researching a PICO(T) Question

-Once you click Submit, it will populate the search box with your search terms and run the search.
+Once you click Add to Search, it will populate the search box with your search terms and run the search.
 Make sure that you update your publication date if you can only use articles from the past 5 years.
-There’s a publication date filter over on the left side.
-Just type in the year you want into the left box and it should update your results immediately once you click Enter.
+There is a publication date filter over on the bottom of the page.
+Select the year range you want, along with Peer-reviewed, and Full Text.

 Nursing Journals on OVID